|

 Abraham, he seeketh "the city which hath the foundations, whose builder and maker is

 God" (Heb. xi.
 10. See also Ps. xxxvii.
 5; 2 Cor. iv.
 17, 18; Heb. xii.
 5, 6).
+The true Christian worships God in sincerity and truth (John iv.
+24).
+He desires ever

 to remain in the consciousness that he is always in God's presence.
 At all times he turns